Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

-Panel (d), in its turn, shows the amount of realizations that, starting from a glucose-specialist population and with the same parameters as in panel (a), ended up undergoing evolutionary branching (at a maximum evolutionary time, arbitrarily fixed to $t_\text{evo}^\text{max}=3\cdot10^4$) for different amplitudes of the soft trade-off region, which we obtain by varying the noise parameter, $\sigma$, for constant $\tau$.
-In this way, by tuning the noise amplitude, the model is able to account for the experimental fact that diversification is observed in variable proportion of the experiments.
-Furthermore, as shown in panels (e-g) the model can also explain the empirically-observed variability in both the branching times and the proportion of acetate scavengers after population splitting.
-Indeed, panel (e) reveals that branching times ---estimated as explained in Methods Sec.\ref{sec:BranchingDetermination}--- are variable and their distribution depends on the noise amplitude, $\sigma$.
-One can observe that, in the case with a "hard" trade-off (i.e. $\sigma=0$), branching occurs always at the same time (strongly peaked distribution), but the larger the noise $\sigma$ (or equivalently, the amplitude of the trade-off), the wider the distributions of branching times.
+On the other hand, Fig.\ref{fig:Result1}d summarizes the amount of realizations that, starting from a glucose-specialist population and with the same parameters as in panel (a), ended up undergoing evolutionary branching at a maximum evolutionary time (arbitrarily fixed to $t_\text{evo}^\text{max}=3\cdot10^4$) for different amplitudes of the stochastic trade-off region, as obtained by varying the noise parameter, $\sigma$, for constant $\tau$.
+In this way, by tuning the noise amplitude ---or equivalently the flexibility of the metabolic constraints--- the model is able to account for the experimental fact that diversification is observed in variable proportion of the experiments.